All Episodes

 In the cemetery of all places.

-Well, in the cemetery?
+In the cemetery?

 I didn't know that.

-Yeah, that's where they were going.
+That's where they were going.

-Oh, it's uh you know, the morning pick me up.
+Oh, so you know, the morning pick-me-up.

-All of the liberal women who really just worshiped and praised her as their the feminist who's here to bring us through.
+All of the liberal women who really just worshiped and praised her as their feminist who's here to bring us through.

 And then they worked hard on the campaign.